GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

 ## Before you start this section
 Now you have explored the database in Azure and configured the Azure OpenAI endpoints.
 We are going to switch over to working in [pgAdmin](https://www.pgadmin.org/). pgAdmin is the most popular and feature-rich open-source administration and development platform for PostgreSQL, the most advanced open-source database in the world.

+### Install PGAdmin
 Using pgAdmin makes it easier to explore the output and understand how the AI features work in PostgreSQL.

-1. Setup server connections.
-Follow instructions in Azure Portal from Connect.
+1. In the resource menu of your Azure Database for PostgreSQL Flexible Server instance, under **Settings**, select **Connect** and follow instructions in Azure Portal on how to connect to pgAdmin.
 ![Connecting to pgAdmin from Azure](./instructions276019/pgAdmin-from-azure.png)

     1. **Open pgAdmin 4:** Launch the pgAdmin 4 application on your computer.
 This should be on your desktop.